thumbert/table/README.md

       ]);
 ```

-You can extract the column of a table by direct subset of the table `t['code']`.
+You can extract the column of a table by a direct subset of the table `t['code']`.

 `Table` extends `IterableMixin` so for example you can filter rows as any other iterable
  ```t.where((Map row) => row['Tmin'] > 33)```